Janus (spacecraft): Cancellation

 In July 2023, the Janus mission was cancelled "after considering the opportunities and requirements for alternative missions using the twin spacecraft, and the expected resources available to planetary science in the next few years."
 The spacecraft will be stored in the event that future funding enables an opportunity to use them.
+It has been proposed to re-purpose the Janus spacecraft to visit the asteroid Apophis ahead of its close flyby of the Earth in April 2029.